HackerSchool/Hacker-League/README.md

 Welcome to **Hacker League** – a task-gamification system designed to recognize and reward the best contributors of HackerSchool through a structured competitive framework.

 ---

 ## 📜 Project History

 This project was originally named **"HS-WebApp"** and was developed by José Lopes ([@MIBismuth](https://github.com/MIBismuth) on GitHub).
 It served as the first stone in building the **Hacker League** ecosystem.
 The original project has been preserved in the legacy branch, while active development continues on the main branch.

 ---

-## 🎯 Vision & Concept

-### Core Philosophy
-The system focuses on **recognizing members who already contribute actively** to HackerSchool.
-Each point awarded must have clear justification and be intrinsically linked to HackerSchool values.

----

 ## ✅ **Current Features**